TriplyDB/Documentation/docs/triplydb-js/index.md

 Please contact [support@triply.cc](mailto:support@triply.cc) for questions and suggestions.

-# 1. Setting up a project
+# 1. Getting started

 In this section we explain how to set up a project that uses TriplyDB.js.
-Most of these steps are generic steps for setting up a modern TypeScript project.
+Some of these steps are generic for setting up a modern TypeScript project, while others are specific to interacting with a TriplyDB catalog.

 ## 1.1 Read-only project